georgewatson/deoxyribose/README.md

 * **Val**: *Mul* (multiply) the top elements of the main and auxiliary stacks, remove these elements, and place the result on top of the main stack
-* **Pro**: *Divide* the top element of the main stack by the top element of the auxiliary stack, round the result towards zero, remove these elements, and place the result on top of the main stack
+* **Pro**: *Divide* the top element of the main stack by the top element of the auxiliary stack, remove these elements, and place the result on top of the main stack
 * **Phe**: *Join* (concatenate) the main and auxiliary stacks by placing the auxiliary stack on top of the main stack, leaving the auxiliary stack empty